Daily Reporting and Dashboards: Confessions of a ‘Reports Geek’

 Daily Reporting in Office 365

-This blog series takes a deep dive into Office 365 reporting using Radar Reporting, providing a framework for beginning to configure your necessary reports.
+This blog series takes a deep dive into Office 365 reporting using our Office 365 reporting tool, providing a framework for beginning to configure your necessary reports.
 As we’ll see, there are plenty of different reasons why you might need to get regular insights into what’s happening in your environment.
 You might have a number of different stakeholders, beyond the IT team, that require operational updates (Project Managers, Security Officers, CTOs to name a few).
 Each of these individuals will have equally diverse reporting scenarios – some need daily updates, others monthly reviews, they may require high-level, top-down information or extremely granular detail, depending on their role, their interest might be operational or financial.

 Sometimes it’s unclear what to set up, where, and for whom.
 This series should provide a solid starting point for any organization, outlining what you need to be reporting on, and when (split down into daily, weekly, and monthly timescales).